spaceboundbear/projectDOOMBA/README.md

 ![unknown](https://user-images.githubusercontent.com/86039208/150265772-baf1a407-e4a5-401b-ad7c-28953c7f808f.png)

   # <span id="desc"></span>
-  # Project Description:
+  # Description:
-  This project allows a user to drive and control their Roomba from anywhere in the world!
+  This allows a user to drive and control their Roomba from anywhere in the world!
 Using React, SocketIO, Create2, and  ApolloQL
   # <span id="installation"></span>
   # PreRequisites and Install Info:
   This app requires quite a few prerequisites, including a Roomba, a 7Pin Serial Port Cable, a Raspberry Pi with a battery, and a webcam.
 After running npm install from the root folder, ssh into your rasPi and drag the RobotApp folder to your rasPi.
 You will need ffmpeg-streamer and the proper drivers for your webcam and serialport cables.
 Follow the documentation for ffmpeg and driver installation/initialization to get your webcam running, since almost all webcam/linux drivers are different, and a little tricky.
   # <span id="usage"></span>
   # Usage:
-  This project is mainly targeted toward those who have a love for robotics and full stack web development.
+  This is mainly targeted toward those who have a love for robotics and full stack web development.
 This is a great place to get started with robotics and integrating a front end to control it.
   # <span id="contributors"></span>
   # Contributors:
   Michael Fischer